reinator/tutorial_metabarcoding/_pages/handsOn_merqury1.md

 2-) Now, I want you to take a look and take notes of the BUSCO results before and after purging for the Hicanu assembly.
 The short summaries are the files you should look at.
 You can do that by using the `less` command:

 before purging:

 ```
-less /home/ubuntu/Share/<species_id>_data/run_<species_id>.contigs.insecta.busco/short_summary_<species_id>.contigs.insecta.busco.txt
+less /mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/run_<species_id>.hifiasm.p.busco_odb10/short_summary.txt
 ```

 after purging:

 primary:
 ```
-less /home/ubuntu/Share/<species_id>_data/run_purged.insecta.busco/short_summary_purged.insecta.busco.txt
+less /mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/run_<species_id>.purged.busco_odb10/short_summary.txt
 ```

 htigs:
 ```
-less /home/ubuntu/Share/<species_id>_data/run_purged.htigs.insecta.busco/short_summary_purged.htigs.insecta.busco.txt
+less /mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/run_<species_id>.purged_htigs.busco_odb10/short_summary.txt
 ```

 Right, now let's have a look at the merqury results.
 If the one your group is running for the Hicanu assembly is not done yet, we can start having a look at the purged results.

+The merqury results for the purged assemblies are located in this directory: `/mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/merqury_purged_eval/` (you don't need to copy anything yet).

 Merqury is going to create a lot of different files: (i) different plot (.png) files, (ii) a <outname>.completeness.stats file and (iii) a <outputname>.qv file.

-The merqury results for the purged assemblies are located in this directory: `/home/ubuntu/Share/<species_id>_data/purged/` (you don't need to copy anything yet).

 # About the Merqury output files

 For the plot files, you will have 3 types: st (stacked), ln (line) and fl (filled).
 ### These three graphs will represent the same data
 they are just a different way of plotting the (same) data.
-For further information I recommend having a look at the manual [here](https://github.com/marbl/merqury/wiki/2.-Overall-k-mer-evaluation).
+For further information, I recommend having a look at the manual [here](https://github.com/marbl/merqury/wiki/2.-Overall-k-mer-evaluation).

 # Attention
-Apart from having st, fn and ln, merqury is going to output 2 types of files, *asm* and *cn*.
+Apart from having st, fl and ln, merqury is going to output 2 types of files, *asm* and *cn*.
 If the file contains *cn* it's going to show you all kmer counts of primary + haplotigs in the plot, without descriminating them.
-Ff it contains *asm* it is going to show you kmers belonging to each assembly in different colours.
+If it contains *asm* it is going to show you kmers belonging to each assembly in different colours.
 Deep breath.
 You are going to get it!
 (It just takes time!).
 Didn't get it yet?
-Discuss it with your group on zoom!
+Discuss it with your group!

-What you need to do with the purging merqury results is:
 Now I want you to take a look at some relevant Merqury files.
-The text files can be open with the `less` command, while you will need to download the plot files (*.png) to your local machine in order to actually open them.
+The text files can be opened with the `less` command, while you will need to download the plot files (*.png) to your local machine in order to actually open them.
+(Take a look [here](https://itvgenomics.github.io/gbb_montagem_workshop/logging_on/) to remember how to copy files from Superdome to your local machine)

   3-) Gather the spectra plots for the primary purged assembly.
-They will be called `purged.out.purged.spectra-cn*.png` (notice that the `*` represents the different files we have: `st`, `ln` and `st`)
+They will be called `purged.purged.spectra-cn*.png` (notice that the `*` represents the different files we have: `st`, `ln` and `fl`)
   4-) Gather the spectra plots for the haplotigs purged assembly.
-It will be called `purged.out.purged.htigs.spectra-cn*.png` 5-) Gather the completeness results for the run.
-The file is called `completeness.stats` 6-) Gather the QV results for the run.
-The file is called `purged.out.qv`
+It will be called `purged.purged.htigs.spectra-cn*.png` 5-) Gather the completeness results for the run.
+The file is called `purge.completeness.stats` 6-) Gather the QV results for the run.
+The file is called `purged.qv`

 By the time you finish gathering all of these results, it's very likely that the merqury run for the Hicanu has finished.
 Please go and have a look at the same 3,4,5 and 6 questions for the total Hicnau run.